Meshek Energy Renewable Energies Ltd.

 Who depends on this company?

-Israel Electric Corporation depends on the contracted renewable capacity to meet national grid stability requirements; if that capacity is unavailable, the shortfall falls directly on grid management.
-Israeli commercial and industrial electricity consumers face higher grid electricity costs when renewable supply alternatives are reduced.
+Israel Electric Corporation depends on the company to meet its contracted renewable capacity targets for national grid stability — if the company stopped delivering, those targets would fall short.
+Israeli commercial and industrial electricity consumers would face higher electricity costs because fewer renewable supply alternatives would be available on the grid.

 How does this company scale?